Blog Designing for Occupant Safety in Industrial Facilities

 Have you ever been driving on the highway and noticed a person driving recklessly in front of you?
 At first you will likely pay closer attention to this car, right?
 Then if you notice the driver is continuing to behave carelessly or dangerously you will probably change lanes or slow down to create more distance.
 In either case, you are developing and executing a plan for addressing a probable safety risk.
 It all happens so quickly that it may be difficult to recognize this entire exercise is occurring subconsciously.
 Designing for occupant safety in industrial buildings follows a similar thought process, but instead of merely reacting to the threat as it is occurring, we try to quash it before it ever happens.

-I recently worked with a manufacturing client in South Carolina who wanted to ensure that, in the event of an emergency, onsite response teams and first responders could safely implement their protocols.
+I recently worked with a manufacturing client who wanted to ensure that, in the event of an emergency, onsite response teams and first responders could safely implement their protocols.
 In a facility where potential safety hazards are abundant, our goal was to design a space that not only reduced potential risk, but also addressed what would happen if an employee or visitor were injured.
 For example, how quickly could that person receive immediate care and transport to a medical facility?
 What are the emergency protocols for the event?
 Could others be put in danger attempting to implement these protocols?
 Could the design of the building and its interior spaces actually assist in this effort?

 Why Occupant Safety is Important

 There are codes and regulations that define a minimum level of safety for building occupants just as there are for construction workers.
 But it’s fair to say that conversations about safety in our industry are less focused on occupant safety, because for the most part, a constructed and occupied building is safer than a jobsite and the activities conducted by construction teams are inherently more hazardous than those of typical building occupants.
-However, 2019 data from the National Safety Council indicates that there are more annual injuries at manufacturing and production facilities than there are at construction jobsites.
+However, data from the National Safety Council indicates that there are more preventable injuries at manufacturing facilities than there are at construction jobsites.
 The top causes of fatal accidents, according to the BLS, include falls, exposure to harmful substances and fires.

 Most of our manufacturing and production clients employ people that encounter potentially dangerous situations every day.
 My call to action as a designer is determining what my team and I can do to mitigate these risks.